Creek Crawls and More!

 Salem Creek near Old Salem

 Since the Moravians established the town of Salem in 1766 through today, Salem Creek has been an important resource for food, water, power, and recreation.
 Tour this natural area and learn the deep history along Salem Creek.
 Tour booklet included.
 Led by archaeologist M. O. Hartley, PhD & researcher/planner Martha Hartley of Old Salem Museums & Gardens.
 (Shoes suitable for soggy ground and uneven terrain suggested.)
 Free, but registration required and space is limited.
-To register, call 721-7307.
-In the event of rain, the event will be rescheduled and those who are signed up will be notified.
+To register, call 336-721-7307.
+In the event of rain, the event will be held on Sunday, March 18 and those who are signed up will be notified.

 Meet at the tennis court parking lot adjacent to the Salem Avenue round-about.